MicrosoftDocs/cpp-docs/docs/dotnet/queue-stl-clr.md

 ### Remarks

-Removes the first element of the controlled sequence, which must be non-empty.
+Removes the first element of the controlled sequence, which must be nonempty.

 ### Example